Employee Value Proposition

 It covers all the financial offerings like salary, bonuses, and stock options.
 It might seem like financial incentive framework is the greatest motivator for employees.
 But it’s only a part of the entire package.
 It comprises of the following:

 2. Employment Benefits

-It covers a wide range of additional benefits associated with the type of job.
+It covers a wide range of employee benefits framework associated with the type of job.
 It mostly varies from company to company.
 It comprises of: